 [Self-Test] Auditory Processing Disorder in Adults

 Adults with auditory processing disorder may struggle to understand and communicate with the world.
-Though most symptoms are diagnosed in childhood and adolescence, these lingering signs at home and work could point to APD in adulthood.
+Though most symptoms are diagnosed in childhood and adolescence, these lingering signs at home and work could point to APD, particularly in adults with ADHD / ADD.

 Reviewed by Lois Kam Heymann, M.A.
 CCC-SLP